chrisvilla1301/Active-Directory-Lab/README.md

 Now that your IP settings are configured we will be adding Active Directory Domain Services as well as promoting the server to a Domain.

-Open Server Manager and click "Add roles and features" :
+Open Server Manager and click "Add roles and features" (You will be doing this a lot) :

 <br/><img src="https://i.imgur.com/sQ2vC7K.png"/>